 Cultivars

-- ‘Athens’ is a selection with yellow-green, highly fragrant flowers.
+- ‘Athens’ is a selection with greenish-yellow flowers.
+The flowers are the most fragrant of all the sweetshrub cultivars.
 Although the flowers are beautiful up close, they do not show well against the foliage from a distance.
 This plant is ideally appreciated at close range, near a doorway or beside a patio bench.
+Plants grow to 6 feet tall and wide

 Originally published 02/10